 Differences Between Java List and Array List

 Java is a dynamic language and can be used on any platform.
 It provides a Java List vs ArrayList.
-List acts as an interface and Array list is an implementation of the list.
+The list acts as an interface, and an Array list is an implementation of the list.
 The list interface consists of methods.
 These methods are included in the Array list class with a few additions of methods.
 The main difference between Java List vs ArrayList is that you need to create a reference to the parent interface in the first one and a reference to the class which implements the list.
-That means Array list class is the second class.
+That means an Array list class is the second class.
 Let us have a look at the differences between Java List vs ArrayList.

 Head to Head Comparison Between Java List and Array List (Infographics)